clemendeng/hw03-environment-setpiece/README.md

 ![](main.png)

 This project is created using ray marched signed distance functions.
 Viewing this project requires a WebGL capable browser.
 Resources are noted in shader, as well as the image that this project was modeled after.
+Shader code at time of submission is in text files in the shadertoy folder.

 [Shadertoy](https://www.shadertoy.com/view/WsSGDy)